U.S. entrepreneur Arcuri refuses to answer questions about intimacy with Boris Johnson

 “I really am not going to answer that question,” Arcuri told ITV.
 “It’s really categorically no one’s business what private life we had or didn’t have.

-“And categorically more important, Boris never ever gave me favoritism, never once did I ask him for a favor, never once did he write a letter of recommendation for me.”
+“And categorically more important, Boris never ever gave me favouritism, never once did I ask him for a favour, never once did he write a letter of recommendation for me.”

 Arcuri said that after they first bonded over literature and discussed venture capital for the technology sector, she and Johnson began sending text messages and then he would visit her office at her apartment in London, sometimes on his way home.